cherysejohnson/57/README.md

 #### Challenge One
 'Saying Hello'
 - Create a program that asks for your name and prints a greeting using your name

-- Constraints: Keep input, string concatenation, and output separate
-- Challenges; Write it without variables; Write a version of the program that shows different greetings for different people
+#### Challenge Two
+'Counting the Number of Characters'
+- Create a program that prompts for an input string and then displays an output that shows the input string and the number of characters the string contains